*This is the webinar transcript, you can watch the video recording HERE.

 What Is Your State of Being?

-Avril Murrin: So, right now we’re just gonna take a pause just to land here.
+Avril Murrin: So, right now we’re going to take a pause just to land here.
 Whether it’s the morning time for you and you’ve been busy getting ready or it’s the evening time …we’re just going to check in with our state of being.

 What is your state of being right now?
 How are you feeling?
 Have you registered your mood today?
 Do you know what are you feeling in your body?
 Is there any anxiety, are you tired, energized or happy…?
 Take a pause and check in…See if you can register what’s going on for you…Whatever our state of being is, our bodies are listening and responding through our hormones.